-Reporting to the Vice President of Enrollment, the Director of Student Success and Retention is dedicated to improving the student experience and retention among undergraduate students.
+Reporting to the Vice President of Enrollment, the Director of Student Success and Retention is dedicated to improving the student experience and retention among the undergraduate student population.
+This office works directly with students who are encountering challenges and with other offices throughout campus to create processes and practices that foster student success.
 This office also oversees the NEXT Program.